Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: Main results for DiSP

 Especially, when $n_{r}=O(n), n_{c}=O(n)$, we have

 \end{thm}

 From Theorem \ref{Main}, we see that our DiSP enjoys consistent estimation under our BiMMDF, i.e., theoretical upper bounds of DiSP's error rates go to zero as $n_{r}$ and $n_{c}$ go to infinity when $P, K, \rho$ and distribution $\mathcal{F}$ are fixed.
-Meanwhile, Theorem \ref{Main} also says that decreasing $\frac{\gamma}{\rho}$ improves DiSP's performances when $n_{r}, n_{c}, K, \Pi_{r}$ and $\Pi_{c}$ are fixed.